Prelf1992/mlops-template-repository/README.md

 * Commit 261: Chore: Optimize performance of workflow for better maintainability. at 2025-08-07 13:22:06
 * Commit 262: Style: Refactor code in tests for better maintainability. at 2025-08-08 12:19:28
 * Commit 263: Fix: Update build config API for better maintainability. at 2025-08-08 12:42:47
+* Commit 264: Style: Update documentation for dependencies to align with standards. at 2025-08-08 14:49:11